Jyothishjoy/AMBER_CYP2E1_3KOH/README.md

 # AMBER_CYP2E1_3KOH

 ## Background

-Classical MD simulation is a precious computational tool to investigate the process where no chemical reactions take place.
-It can be used for a wide range of scales, from small molecules (e.g., organic and organometallic compounds) to macromolecules (e.g., virus).
-In this tutorial, we will run MD simulation for the human cytochrome P450 E1 enzyme, which promotes C(sp3)–H functionalization reaction.
+Classical MD simulation is a valuable computational tool for investigating processes where no chemical reactions occur.
+It can be applied across a wide range of scales, from small molecules (e.g., organic and organometallic compounds) to macromolecules (e.g., viruses).
+In this tutorial, we will perform MD simulations of the human cytochrome P450 E1 enzyme (`PDB ID: 3KOH`), which catalyzes C(sp3)–H functionalization reactions.